 Flowers in the Thompson Okanagan, Photo Allen Jones

 Barriere is a special place with its own unique character.
+It is located in Kamloops Country in the Thompson Okanagan region of British Columbia.
 This is a small, friendly community, located only 45 minutes north of Kamloops, that has all the major conveniences of a city, but offers a life of quiet, relaxed living.
 Surrounded by rolling, forest-covered mountains, the local scenery is an excellent example of why British Columbia is known for its spectacular beauty.

 With 75 lakes within a 40 km / 25 mi drive of the community, water-related activities are popular throughout the area.
 If you’re into more laid-back activities like canoeing, sport fishing, swimming, or scuba diving, the calm, clear waters will provide a nice haven.
 For those looking to mix it up a bit, consider boating, river/pontoon boat tours, or water skiing.